-The Center for Translational Science Activities (CTSA) Postdoctoral Programs Committee tracks your progress toward successfully completing the Postdoctoral Certificate Program.
-Please submit all required items electronically to your CTSA program education specialist.
+The Center for Clinical and Translational Science (CCaTS) Postdoctoral Programs Committee tracks your progress toward successfully completing the Postdoctoral Certificate Program.
+Please submit all required items to your CCaTS program education specialist.

 Milestone 1: Research proposal and supporting documents

 The deadline for your research proposal and supporting documents is based on your academic cycle listed below.
 Note that the proposal due date is based on completing the program within one year of beginning your course work.
 Early proposals are always encouraged.
 Read more about research proposal and manuscript requirements.